Acedyn/hashlips_art_engine/README.md

 }
 ```

-Here, this whitelist constraint will be default constraint to all the layers that does not have any global constraints.
+Here, this constraint will be default global constraint to all the layers that does not have any global constraints.
 The ``*`` can also be used for constraints themselves:

 ```json